cctcOrg/DECO-Dashboard-Backend/README.md

 # 1.0 Running the Backend

 There are two ways to run the backend.
-We used section 1.1 for development on our local and local Fedora server (codenamed PizzaGoldFish) and section 1.2 for deployment on Amazon Web Services (AWS).
+We used section 1.1 for development on our local Fedora Server (codenamed PizzaGoldFish, a Dell Latitude E6430) and section 1.2 for deployment on Amazon Web Services (AWS).

 ## 1.1 Running server WITHOUT Docker and Nginx (Files are in src directory)
+1. Navigate to the project directory, `/srv/http/DigitalEvidenceCollection/Backend/src`.
-1. Install PostgreSQL and Python files in `requirements.txt`
+2. Install PostgreSQL and Python files in `requirements.txt`
-2. Create Postgres database (must use root user or configure user to have superuser privileges)
+3. Create Postgres database (must use root user or configure user to have superuser privileges)
     1. Start Postgres application
     2. Type `psql` in terminal to enter psql shell
     3. To create database, type `CREATE database {db name};`
     4. Exit with `\q`
-3. Edit `databaseSetup.py` and `flaskServer.py` as described in Setup section below
+4. Edit `databaseSetup.py` and `flaskServer.py` as described in Setup section below
-4. Create tables with `python databaseSetup.py`
+5. Create tables with `python databaseSetup.py`
-5. Run server with `python flaskServer.py`
+6. Run server with `python flaskServer.py`

 ## 1.2 Running server WITH Docker and Nginx (Files in DockerTest directory)
 1. Install PostgreSQL